lumapps/frontend-tech-test-vue/README.md

 ### Acceptance criteria

-For this test to be completed, the candidate's application should:
+For this test to be completed, your application should fulfill the following criteria:
-- Allow the user to search for characters by their name
-- Display a list of 4 results, each of them with an image, title, description and the additional data
-- Reactions for each character.
-- A pagination component that allows the user to navigate between pages.
+- As a user, I can search for a character by typing on the Search field.
+As a result, a list of 4 matching characters is displayed.
+An API is provided to retrieve the characters.
+- As a user, I can browse through the results using a pagination component visible at the bottom of the page.
+- As a user, I can see the reactions that each of these characters has.
+A second API is provided to retrieve the reactions.

-These features are what LumApps requires for considering this test as a complete one and the candidate should focus on having these features developed before developing additional features, functionality should be the focus of the test.
-If the search, reactions or the pagination features do not work or are not developed, the test will be considered as incomplete and it will affect the final review.
+These criteria are what we require to consider this test as complete.
+Any additional functionalities should come as secondary.
+If the search, reactions or the pagination features do not work or are not developed, the test will be considered as incomplete, and it will affect the final review.

 ## What will be evaluated?

 The objective of this test is to evaluate different topics of frontend development.
 Specifically:
-- The level of expertise that a candidate has with the web stack, which includes HTML, CSS and JavaScript, and how the candidate uses these languages in order to solve a problem.
+- The level of expertise that you have with the web stack, which includes HTML, CSS, TypeScript and how you use these languages to solve a problem.
-- The level of expertise when it comes to JavaScript and VueJS in general.
+- The level of expertise when it comes to TypeScript and Vue.js in general.
-- The attention that the candidate has for the general quality of the application.
-Specifically in terms of:
+- The attention that you have for the general quality of the application.
+Specifically, in terms of:
     - Accessibility
     - Performance
     - Usability and visual coherence